Josemagne/LocalSessionStorageAPI/README.md

 - [Introduction](#introduction)

-localSessionStorageAPI is an API that simplifies the CRUD operations with the localStorage and sessionStorage
+localSessionStorageAPI is an API that simplifies the CRUD operations with the localStorage and sessionStorage.

+lssi is an api that facilitates the usage with indexedDB. lssv together with lssi handle the state management and data persistence on the web browser.

 The class can handle both sessionStorage and localStorage.